To find and run tests in your project, you can run

 You can choose to limit which tests are collected and ran by Ward

 --search STRING option.
-Test names, descriptions and test function bodies
+Module names, test descriptions and test function bodies

 will be searched, and those which contain